tuxcanfly/tuxcanfly.me/content/lovejoy-a-short-story.rst

 After months of careful analysis the researchers finally had an answer.
-The graphene sheets contained a mapping of *their* words and a visual representation of the objects.
+The graphene sheets contained a mapping of *their* words and a visual representation of *their* objects.
 Starting from geometrical shapes, the mappings progressed until concepts such as "planet", "life" and "seed" could be translated.
 It was concluded that the cylindrical containers were a cold storage of *their* genetic material.
 The metallic containers seemed to contain